 After applying your foundation, finish up your makeup routine with the following products.

 Like we told you earlier, according to the FDA, sunscreen should be reapplied at least every two hours.
-If you’re makeup-free, then reapplying sunscreen is pretty simple—just put some more on and you’re good to go.
+If you’re makeup-free, then reapplying sunscreen is pretty simple—just put some more on, and you’re good to go.
 But what if you do have foundation on?
 We have a feeling you’re not going to want to take your makeup off, reapply sunscreen, and then begin your makeup routine all over again.
 Instead, your best bet is to find a broad-spectrum sunscreen formula that can easily be applied overtop of makeup without messing it up.
-You may want to think about using a powder or mist sunscreen for reapplication purposes.
+You may want to think about using a powder sunscreen or an SPF setting spray for reapplication purposes.